scheb/2fa/doc/troubleshooting.rst

 Troubleshooting
 ===============

-How to debug and solve common issue related to the bundle.
+How to debug and solve common issues related to the bundle.

 TOTP / Google Authenticator code is not accepted
 ------------------------------------------------